chriscauley/intro-to-django/README.md

 ```

 Now in a template `{{ photo }}` has the same effect as writting `A photo named {{ photo.name }}`.
+-->

 Other than variables the only programming that can be done in templates are done through filters and tags.
-Template filters are applied with the pip like this:
+Template filters are applied with the pipe like this:

 <table>
   <tr>